berkaygure/report-designer/README.md

 Bu repoyu bilgisayarınza indirin.
 Sonrasında `npm install` komutu ile bağımlılıkları yükleyin ve `npm start` komutu ile uygulamayı çalıştırın.

 Ya da direk release menüsünden bir versiyon indirerek doğrudan tarayıcınızda çalıştırabilirsiniz.

+# Contributing

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

-## Contributing
+## How to contributing

-Please read [CONTRIBUTING.md](https://github.com/berkaygure/fatura-tasarimi/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+1. Fork the repo and create your branch from `v2.0.0-dev`.
+2. If you've added code that should be tested, add tests.
+3. Ensure the test suite passes.
+4. Make sure your code lints.
+5. Issue that pull request!

 ## Credit

 - [Berkay Güre](https://github.com/berkaygure)
-w